mitchos/pyZscaler/docs/zpa-api/segment_groups.markdown

     zpa.segment_groups.delete_group('45096653')
 ```

-## Getting information for a ZPA Segment Group
+## Getting information on a ZPA Segment Group
+This section details how you can get information on a single Segment Group in ZPA using pyZscaler.

 ### Example
+{: .no_toc }
 ```python
 from pprint import pprint
 from pyzscaler.zpa import ZPA